bridgedb/docker/README.md

 To run the docker image that you just downloaded, the following line should be entered:

-    docker run -p 8183:8183 bigcatum/bridgedb
+    docker run -p 8080:8080 -p 8183:8183 bigcatum/bridgedb:develop-human-2

 ## Opening the docker image in a browser

-To enter the docker image in a browser, Windows users should enter the IP-adress of the VirtualBox, vollowed by ':8183'.
-On Unix, the docker image can be entered by writing 'http://localhost:8183/' in their browser.
+To enter the docker image in a browser, Windows users should enter the IP-adress of the VirtualBox, vollowed by ':8080/swagger/'.
+On Unix, the docker image can be entered by writing 'http://localhost:8080/swagger/' in their browser.

 ## Stopping the running container